 VOCs (Volatile Organic Compounds) are chemical compounds that easily become vapours or gases.
 When you can small paints, adhesives, new furniture, and even sometimes new bedding, these smells are caused by VOCs being released.
 We make sure that any VOC emissions from the bedding products are extremely low.

 Why do we certify products containing feather and down?

 In the past, there was a general opinion that allergy to feathers was relatively common.
 However, research has established that this kind of allergy is quite rare.
 It is more common for people to be sensitive to dust mites on feathers, or to particular proteins that were produced by the bird before the feather was plucked.

 However, the regulation in the feather and down industry now means that any feathers used in bedding are intensively cleaned, resulting in near removal of these allergens.

 When we test feather and down products, we run all of the tests that are outlined above.
-In addition, we do particular tests for proteins and mites that can cause allergic reactions to feathers, and we also test to make sure that there is no mould or bacteria present.
+In addition, we do particular tests for proteins and mites that can cause allergic reactions to feathers, and we also test for the presence of mold bacteria.

 Is a sheet a sufficient allergen barrier?